jjhbw/GoMILP/README.md

 - [ ] Prevent matrix singularity introduced by problem preprocessing
 - [ ] Problem preprocessing code is still messy and needs some unit tests.
 - [ ] All rummikub problems in the unit tests of `rummiGo` have integer-feasible initial relaxations…  Write tests with more complex problems that tax the branch-and-bound procedure

-### Enhancements

-- [ ] simple presolver operations (see the Huang thesis in references):
+- [ ] Lack of a simple presolver precludes tackling larger/more complex problems (see the Huang thesis in references).
+See `presolver` branch.
   - [x] removing empty rows (all zeroes)
   - [ ] removing empty columns
   - [x] removing (implicitly) fixed variables
     - currently modifies the original problem (through a variable pointer), this is ugly!
 - [x] remove duplicated rows
   - [ ] substitute singleton rows
   - [ ] substitute singleton columns

+### Enhancements

-- [ ] inject a hook to allow instrumentation (logging) of the presolver operations
+- [ ] extend the instrumentation hook to allow instrumentation (logging) of the presolver operations
 - [ ] primal/dual solving
 - [ ] problem preprocessing of non-root nodes in the enumeration tree?
 - [ ] variables are currently subject to nonnegativity constraints by default.